bollu/timi/README.md

 TIMi - Template Instantiation Machine Interpreter
 =================================================

-A visual, user-friendly implementation of a template instantiation machine to understand how a lazily evaluated functional programming language is evaluated.
+A visual, user-friendly implementation of a template instantiation machine.
+Built to understand how lazily evaluate programming language evaluates.

 [![asciicast](https://asciinema.org/a/33a5xa2rcglfw1ff6hv6yqu84.png)](https://asciinema.org/a/33a5xa2rcglfw1ff6hv6yqu84)